0mWindyBug/0mWindyBug.github.io/_posts/2024-10-30-AudioGuard.md

 ```

 ## More work to be done
-The ```IOCTL_KS_PROPERTY``` - ```KSSTATE_RUN``` IRP is sent from the audio engine, all requests seem as if they were originated from it.
-We need a to find  way to connect the context back to the recording process.
-Let's take a closer look at what we know so far regarding the audio subsystem's components, with our driver involved:
+The ```IOCTL_KS_PROPERTY``` - ```KSSTATE_RUN``` IRP is sent from the audio engine, so all requests seem as if they were originated from it.
+We need to find a way to connect context back to the recording process.
+Let's take a closer look at what we have so far with our driver involved:
 <img src="{{ site.url }}{{ site.baseurl }}/images/AudioGuardFlow.png" alt="">

-In the next sections, we will explore some of the internals behind the flow of capturing microphone input, aiming to find a reliable way to trace back to the recording process.
+In the next sections, we will explore some of the internals behind the flow of capturing microphone input in more detail, aiming to find a reliable way to trace back to the recording process.

 ## The IAudioClient COM interface
 The following is sample code for using the ```IAudioClient```interface (exported by WASAPI) to record input from a connected microphone and save it to a .wav file: